-ensuring the Metropolitan Police have the resources they need to tackle violent crime - the Mayor has funded 1,300 additional police officer posts from locally raised council tax and business rates revenues;

-tackling the underlying causes of crime through the rollout of funding to support disadvantaged young Londoners access positive opportunities and constructive activities that allow them to make the most of their potential, as well as resources for new violence reduction initiatives;

-protecting vulnerable children and women at risk of abuse and domestic violence;

-■ providing enough resources to the London Fire Brigade (LFB) to ensure that first and second fire engines arrive at emergency incidents within 10 minutes on at least 90 per cent of occasions and 12 minutes on at least 95 per cent of occasions respectively, after being dispatched.
+- ensuring the Metropolitan Police has the resources it needs to tackle violent crime since 2019 the Mayor has funded 1,300 additional police officer posts from locally raised council tax and business rates revenues while seeking to increase trust and confidence amongst Londoners in the police service - tackling the underlying causes of crime through the rollout of funding to support disadvantaged young Londoners access positive opportunities and constructive activities that allow them to make the most of their potential, as well as resources for new violence reduction initiatives - protecting vulnerable children and women at risk of abuse and domestic violence - providing enough resources to the London Fire Brigade (LFB) to ensure that first and second fire engines arrive at emergency incidents within 10 minutes on at least 90 per cent of occasions and 12 minutes on at least 95 per cent of occasions respectively, after being dispatched.
 The Mayor is also providing resources to rollout a transformation programme so that the LFB can implement the recommendations of the Grenfell fire inquiry.
-This includes investing in the new vehicles and equipment required;
+This includes investing in the new vehicles and equipment required - working with London boroughs to

-working with London boroughs to maintain existing concessionary travel and assisted door to door transport schemes.
-This includes for example, maintaining free bus and tram travel for under 18s as well as free offpeak travel across the network for Londoners aged 60+, the disabled, armed forces personnel in uniform and eligible armed services veterans and protecting the Taxicard and Dial a Ride schemes;

-continuing the Hopper bus fare, which makes transport more affordable for millions of Londoners;

-opening the central London section of the Elizabeth line (the operational name for Crossrail) in the first half of 2022, followed by the full line opening with through services as soon as possible to increase central London's rail capacity by ten per cent.
-TfL will also open the Northern line extension to Nine Elms and Battersea Power station in 2021;

-continuing to tackle London's housing crisis, by investing £4.4 billion to continue delivering 116,000 affordable home starts within London by 2023 and an additional 35,000 by 2026, as well as allocating resources to tackle homelessness and reduce rough sleeping;

-tackling the climate emergency through continued roll out of a £50 million Green New Deal for London fund;
+- maintain existing concessionary travel and assisted door to door transport schemes.
+This includes, for example, maintaining free bus and tram travel for under 18s as well as free off-peak travel across the network for older Londoners, the disabled, armed forces personnel in uniform and eligible armed services veterans and protecting the Taxicard and Dial a Ride schemes - continuing the Hopper bus fare, which makes transport more affordable for millions of Londoners - opening the central London section of the Elizabeth line (the operational name for Crossrail) in the first half of 2022, followed by the full line opening with through services as soon as possible to increase central London's rail capacity by ten per cent.
+This will follow the successful opening of the Northern line extension to Nine Elms and Battersea Power Station in September 2021 - continuing to tackle London's housing crisis, by investing £4.9 billion to allow 116,000 affordable home starts within London by 2023 and an additional 35,000 starts by 2026, as well as allocating resources to tackle homelessness and reduce rough sleeping - tackling the climate emergency through creating a new £90 million fund alongside the continued roll out of the Mayor's £50 million Green New Deal for London fund.
+The Mayor has already expanded the Ultra Low Emission Zone to the North and South Circular roads in Autumn 2021 to tackle air pollution

-investing in Healthy Streets to fund projects to enable more walking and cycling across London.
-The Mayor will also expand the Ultra Low Emission Zone to the North and South Circular roads in Autumn 2021 to tackle air pollution; and funding projects to bring Londoners together, promote arts, sports and culture, help tackle inequality and improve the environment.
+- investing in projects to enable more walking and cycling across London - funding projects to bring Londoners together, promote arts, sports and culture, help tackle inequality and improve the environment.